neelsmith/tabulae/docs/tables/urnmanager/index.md

 parent: Other topics
 ---

-TBA
+# The URN manager

-Form of abbreviated URNs:  collection`.`objectid
+- form of abbreviated URNs:  `collection.objectid`
+- the URN manager can expand these references to full URNs